 The tremendous advances in machine learning, especially deep learning, have enabled the modeling of highly complex relationships for accurate prediction.
 Recently, this has also spurred a growing interest in learning directly the mapping from the input parameters of an optimization problem to its optimal solution.
 In this setting, the required dataset is $\{(\bar{u}_i, x^*_i)\}_{i \in \mathcal{I}}$, where $x^*_i$ denotes an optimal solution to the original problem \eqref{eqn:OriginalOP} for the input $\bar{u}_i$.
 The goal is to learn a model $m(\cdot) \in \mathcal{M}$ that returns an optimal (or near-optimal) solution for a given input by solving the following expected risk minimization problem:

 The corresponding surrogate model is simply

 which arrives at the solution through a function evaluation rather than by solving an optimization problem.
 Thus, $m$ serves as a computationally efficient proxy for the original optimization model.
-Importantly, as indicated by the loss function in problem \eqref{eqn:OptProxy}, this approach explicitly aims to minimize the decision prediction error, which is arguably what the user is primarily interested in.
+Importantly, as indicated by the loss function in problem \eqref{eqn:OptProxy}, this approach explicitly aims to minimize the decision prediction error.
 This is in contrast to the methods reviewed in Subsection \ref{sec:embedded}, which minimize the prediction error for individual constraint function values but cannot provide any guarantees in terms of how it affects the decision prediction error.